 We believe that she is the same Monica Guevara who died in April 2012, and of whom the Christian Codrai Foundation wrote in appreciation ‘a brilliant psychotherapist and most of all a person deeply committed to the making of a better world’.
 This epitaph included some of her own words: ‘I try to let my hands – with as little interference with the rational part of my mind as possible – work to express sensations and emotions that belong to me as an individual to us all as human beings’.

-If you knew Monica Guevara and can contribute any further information or a photograph of her, do let us know; and if you have any of her other portfolios, including a complete set of the playing cards or the zodiac, we would very much like to add them.
+If you knew Monica Guevara and can contribute any further information or a photograph of her, do let us know; and if you have any of her other portfolios, including a complete set of the zodiac, we would very much like to add them.